I do not own Harry Potter, any of its character's, or ideas (etc.) - J. K. Rowling created the Harry Potter world, for which I am eternally grateful

 Harry timidly shook it, his small frame even more obvious in contrast to Draco's father.

 Harry glanced towards the door nervously, shuffling on his stool, the movements quickly noticed by everyone else in the room.
 The raven stuttered, his gaze drifting down towards his feet "My . . . err . . escort isn't here right now, Mr. Malfoy, sir.
 I don't think he'll be too long, though!"
 He hurried to reassure Draco's father.
 Then, obviously feeling the need to explain further.
-"Hagrid was feeling sick after we went in one of those cart things in, er, at the bank" he finished, obviously hoping that the explanation would keep caretaker out of trouble.
+"Hagrid was feeling sick after we went in one of those cart things in - er . . . at the bank." he finished, obviously hoping that the explanation would keep his supposed caretaker out of trouble.
 By the look of Lucius' face though, he'd have no such luck.
 Draco wanted to shift away nervously as he took in the furious glint in his Father's eyes.
-Fury at the small boy being left alone, with what Draco guessed was little to no knowledge or experience of the wizarding world.
-Madam Malkins face had also took on a stormy glint during Harry's explanation.
+Fury at the small boy being left alone, no doubt.
+Draco could already tell that the other boy had little to no knowledge or experience of the wizarding world.
+Madam Malkins face had also took on a stormy glint during Harry's explanation, that rather reminded Draco of his Mother when she was cross.

 "I see."
 Came the low response.
 Lucius turned towards Madam Malkin.
 "Madam, if you could kindly allow me the use of some paper and quill?"
 He asked respectfully.

 "Of, course Mr. Malfoy."
-She said, quickly returning with the requested items.
+She said, quickly scurrying off to gather the requested items.

 Lucius wrote down a message "Please, give this to Mr. Hagrid when he arrives.
 I'm sure he'd like to know that I have taken current responsibility for the boy, since he seems . . . indisposed at this time."
 He said, his anger making his words crisp and sharp "I will send a Patronus to Board to inform them of the changes."
 He said, immediately conjuring a soft blue snake Patronus, which slithered smoothly straight through one of the shop walls.